 We plan for daily teaching sessions on Phonics and Maths which is differentiated depending on the children's development.
-Shared writing is planned for on a daily basis and all pupils will take part in a guided or shared reading session at least once a week from the Summer term.
 Additionally, story scribing is always accessible for all children.

 EFFECTIVE TEACHING AND LEARNING

 We aim to provide an attractive, challenging learning environment that offers high quality opportunities for the children to learn through play, both indoors and outdoors.
 There is a range of "continuous provision" available in the classroom, that is designed to offer open-ended, practical learning opportunities.
 Children are supported to think creatively and imaginatively and explore how resources can be adapted.
 Each week, the provision is enhanced with additional resources, based on the previous week's observations and the current topic.
 Adults support children in progressing by: answering questions; modelling skills; providing vocabulary; and giving suggestions.